BANDY: THE TRUE TALE OF A COURAGEOUS CAPE COD CANADA GOOSE is a moving story about a one-legged goose.

 Lefty

-We first noticed Lefty in the spring of 2006 when he and his mate hung out at the railroad track nesting site.
+We first noticed Lefty in the spring of 2006 when he and his mate hung out at the railroad track nesting site with our other friends.
 They didn't nest but spent almost all their days around the other nesting and non-nesting geese.
 Often, young pairs do that so we assumed that The Lefties were between 3-4 years of age.
-When nesting was over for the other geese, they left the area to head to an unknown molting location.
+When nesting was over for the other geese, they left the area to head to their molting location.

 The Lefties at their nest, April 2007